David Ariail

-David William "Gump" Ariail (December 29, 1910 - February 10, 2001) was a college football player.
+David William "Gump" Ariail (December 29, 1910 - February 10, 2001) was a college football and basketball player.

-College football
+Auburn

 Ariail was an All-Southern end for the Auburn Tigers of Auburn University.
 He was a teammate of College Football Hall of Fame inductee Jimmy Hitchcock.
 One source wrote, "Other than Jimmy Hitchcock, back, and "Gump" Arial [sic], end, Auburn has no outstanding players."
+Ariail would receive passes from halfback Firpo Phipps.
 He was selected All-American by the "captain's poll," selected by the captains of major college football programs.

+Ariail was also captain of the basketball team.